-Note 2 In criteria 2, 3 and 6, priority will be given to those children with the youngest siblings.
+Note 2 In criteria 2, 3 and 5, priority will be given to those children with the youngest siblings.
 Brothers and sisters are those living at the same address and includes step and foster children.
-Priority will only be given where it is known at the time of allocating places that a sibling will be attending the school (excluding a nursery class) at the time of admission.
+Priority will only be given where it is known at the time of allocating places that a sibling will be attending the school (excluding a nursery class - see note 4) at the time of admission.